Electric-Coin-Company/zashi-android/docs/Architecture.md

      * `preference-impl-android-lib` — Android-specific implementation for preference storage.
  * `sdk-ext-lib` — Contains extensions on top of the to the Zcash SDK.
 Some of these extensions might be migrated into the SDK eventually, while others might represent Android-centric idioms.
 Depending on how this module evolves, it could adopt another name such as `wallet-lib` or be split into two.
  * `sdk-ext-ui` — Place for Zcash SDK components (same as `sdk-ext-lib`), which are related to the UI (e.g. depend on user locale and thus need to be translated via `strings.xml`).
- * `spackle-lib` — Random utilities, to fill in the cracks in the Kotlin and Android frameworks.
+ * `spackle` — Random utilities, to fill in the cracks in the frameworks.
+     * `spackle-lib` — Multiplatform implementation for Kotlin and JVM
+     * `spackle-android-lib` — Android-specific additions.

 The following diagram shows a rough depiction of dependencies between the modules.
 Two notes on this diagram:
  * `sdk-lib` is in a [different repository](https://github.com/zcash/zcash-android-wallet-sdk)